| Vintage LuggageWE

 (shark skin) was rarely used and occasionally described as

+such when actually using sting-ray skin.
 The use of crocodile skin, so frowned upon today, was ubiquitous

 in the use of luxury and 'gentleman's ranges' of vintage luggage,